francescomalatesta/weekend-learning/README.md

 #### Bots

 - **_Telegram_**: *Explore Telegram Bot API and run your automated tasks using Telegram Apps.
 Read [the official API documentation](https://core.telegram.org/bots/)*;
+- **_Facebook_**: *What about a nice bot that can interact with your users... on Facebook?
+You can do it now, and this [introductive but complete guide](https://developers.facebook.com/docs/messenger-platform/implementation) could be your perfect next weekend lecture.
+Have fun!*